colinw10/huddl-app/docs/features/RiverTimeline.md

 ## Overview

-The River Timeline is Numeneon's signature feed display that groups all posts by user into single expandable rows.
+The River Timeline is Numeneon's signature feed display that groups all posts by user into single rows with carousel navigation.
 This "space economy" design lets users quickly scan many people's activity while preserving the ability to deep-dive into any individual's content.

 ---